traitecoevo/plant/doc/design.md

 where only a subset of traits actually change.
 Then on lookup there is a time cost for doing the two stage lookup -- possibly quite bad if we have to go through a name lookup using strings or something.

+# Unsorted issues

+## Mortality

+There are a couple of things weird about mortality:

+* `mortality_rate` is the instantaneous death rate
+* `mortality` is the integration of `mortality_rate` from some initial time to the present.
+* `mortality_probability` is `1 - exp(-mortality_rate)` -- the
+  probability that the plant has died between the initial time and the present (based on the 1 minus probability that exactly zero events happened with a mean number of events of `mortality_rate` from a Poisson distribution).